Hyperoptic vs Virgin Media: how do they compare?

 They aim to cover another four million premises by 2019 - and since spring 2016 they've been considering extending the network to smaller communities that fit certain criteria.

-Both ISPs make use of public demand to assess where they should go next: Hyperoptic assess locations building by building, while Virgin Media have shown themselves open to persuasion by a well organised community application to their Cable My Street service.
+Both providers make use of public demand to assess where they should go next: Hyperoptic assess locations building by building and invite people to register their interest, while Virgin Media have shown themselves open to persuasion by a well organised community application to their Cable My Street service.

-For most people this last issue means there can only be one winner - Virgin Media.
+For most people the issue of availability means there will likely only be one winner - Virgin Media.
 But we hope we've shown that when ultrafast is an option, it doesn't have to be that much more expensive.

 There are other examples of ultrafast providers pricing themselves to compete with their more widely available rivals - Gigler, who operate in Bournemouth, sell 1Gb packages for as little as £25 a month for 80GB of usage per month, and £35 for a 250GB cap.